Campeonato Brasileiro de Basquete: By state

-Players with the most Brazilian basketball championships
+Players with most titles

+In bold, players that are still active.

 Nossa Liga de Basquete (unofficial)

 During the 2005–06 season, the Campeonato Nacional de Basquete, which was organized by the Brazilian Basketball Confederation (CBB), was cancelled due to a legal dispute between the CBB and the Nossa Liga de Basquetebol (NLB).
 Winner/Limeira was the champion of the competition that was organized by the NLB.
 The NLB was led by the former player Oscar Schmidt.